 Investigation of the Complaint - When the Director receives a written complaint, the Director will immediately begin an objective investigation.
 The School has the right to contract with an independent investigator to conduct any investigation.
 Within seven days, the Director will discuss the allegations in the complaint with the student, and obtain any needed additional information from the student.
 The Director will obtain from the student the names of any persons the student believes will have relevant information.
 The Director will gather all information necessary to determine what took place.
 To do so, the Director will interview any School staff members or students who engaged in the actions or may have witnessed the actions that the student is complaining about.
 The Director will interview persons that the student stated may have relevant information.
-The Director will gather all information.
-The Director will gather any relevant is complaining about.
+The Director will gather any relevant information.
+The Director will disclose the student is complaining about.
 The Director will interview persons that the student is complaining about.
-The Director will interview persons that the student stated may have relevant information.
-The Director will gather any relevant documents such as emails, student work or instructor's records.
-During the investigation, the Director will disclose the complaint, and confidential information about the student, only to the extent necessary to investigate the allegations of the complaint.
+The Director will disclose the complaint, and confidential information about the student, only to the extent necessary to investigate the allegations of the complaint.